Healthdirect Free Australian health advice you can count on.

 How can I get an adrenaline autoinjector?

-Adrenaline autoinjectors last for 1 to 2 years and must be stored at room temperature.
+Adrenaline autoinjectors last 1 to 2 years and must be stored at room temperature.
 Check your device regularly and remember to replace it before the expiry date.
 Do not use it if the adrenaline looks cloudy.

 Resources and support